 - Prepare you for meetings and attend with you

 - Monitor the progress of your complaint and help you to get the best possible resolution

 - Provide counselling

 - Help you complain about a private healthcare provider

 We can provide information about the complaints procedure for people who wish to make a complaint by themselves, but just need a little bit more guidance before they start.
 In many cases, we can also provide an advocate who can discuss your particular situation, explain the complaints procedure, and possibly help you to draft a letter or attend a meeting with you.

 We will seek the outcome you want whether it is a written explanation from the NHS on why something went wrong, a simple explanation about your care or treatment, a meeting with a senior NHS person, an apology or an explanation of how the NHS will improve.

 How to access our services:

-From 1st April 2018, if you would like our help or to find out more, please contact Surrey Independent Living Council (SILC) by telephone: 01483 310 500 (10am-4.30pm Mon-Fri excluding bank holidays), via email: firstname.lastname@example.org: and at the website: www.surreyilc.org.uk
+If you would like our help or to find out more, please contact Surrey Independent Living Council (SILC) by telephone: 01483 310 500 (10am-4.30pm Mon-Fri excluding bank holidays), via email: firstname.lastname@example.org: and at the website: www.surreyilc.org.uk

 You can self-refer online by completing and returning this NHS-Referral-Form or complete the form below if you are happy to be contacted back.